pythonkr/pycon-code-of-conduct/code_of_conduct.md

 # Purpose and Objective

-## Pycon Korea welcomes all participants
+## PyCon Korea welcomes all participants
-The Pycon Korea Code of Conduct (hereinafter called COC) is the most basic promise that all members must observe to create a Python Community that welcomes everyone.
+The PyCon Korea Code of Conduct (hereinafter called COC) is the most basic promise that all members must observe to create a Python Community that welcomes everyone.

-Pycon Korea:
+PyCon Korea:
 *   Aims to create events that anyone can participate
 *   Aims to create an atmosphere where all forms of differences are accepted and respected.
-*    Aims to create a conference where all participants are treated equal regardless of gender, sexual orientation, gender identity, nationality, race, region, religion, age, social status, education, intellectual level, appearance, disability, disease, preferred diets and so forth.
+*    Aims to create a conference where all participants are treated equally regardless of gender, sexual orientation, gender identity, nationality, race, region, religion, age, social status, education, intellectual level, appearance, disability, disease, preferred diets, and so forth.
 *   Aims to encourage an atmosphere that welcomes everyone.

 ## Why is it important to embrace all participants?
-Pycon Korea believes that an attitude of respecting diversity is the source for making society and community more abundant.
+PyCon Korea believes that an attitude of respecting diversity is the source for making society and the community more abundant.
 In order to find solutions to solve difficult problems and help the community to continue to grow and bring about positive changes to the world, it is necessary to have various experiences and perspectives are needed.

-## Pycon Korea does not tolerate discrimination and harassment
+## PyCon Korea does not tolerate discrimination and harassment
-Accordance to the Code of Conduct, the PyCon Korea Organizing Team can:
+Accordance with the Code of Conduct, the PyCon Korea Organizing Team can:
 *   Intervene or restrict situations where the safety of another participant/s is/are violated or if that person is not being respected.
 *   Expel participants who violated the Code of Conduct from the event, if necessary.
 In this case, participation fees will not be refunded.
 *   Report the situation to judicial or medical institutes if necessary or if requested to do so.